 Favourite Attractions, Experiences, & Things To Do In Drumheller

 Looking for recommendations for things to do around Drumheller?
 So was our Dino, so she headed to Travel Drumheller’s Instagram Stories for some advice.
 Visitors suggested taking in the Red Deer River, checking out the iconic Badlands views, going on the Bleriot Ferry, and seeing everything from the sky on an epic tour with Mountain View Helicopters.
 Atlas Coal Mine, the World’s Largest Dinosaur, the Drumheller Little Church, and the Star Mine Suspension Bridge also got some love from our Instagram audience.

 Some of our visitors’ favourite natural attractions and viewpoints include Horseshoe Canyon, Orkney Viewpoint, the Hoodoos, and Horsethief Canyon.

 Next, our Dino wanted to know where to head shopping.
 Dino received a wide variety of answers on this one.
 R&J Flowers is an excellent florist, plus they have a range of unique gift items.
-Shredz is the place to head if you’re into skatingboarding, biking, and snowboarding.
-They also carry apparel and accessories.
 The General Store is where you’ll find fashion, cute gifts, and amazing lattes.
 If you’re looking for a souvenir to take home from your trip, our Instagram audience recommends Dry Canyon Collectibles.